Phylliade/ikpy/tutorials/ikpy/getting_started.md

 ```

 The `show` argument is just a shortcut that will call `matplotlib.pyplot.show()` for you if set to `True`.
 It is set to `False` by default.

+To use advanced plotting functions, such as displaying multiple chains on the same figure, follow [this guide](https://github.com/Phylliade/ikpy/blob/master/tutorials/ikpy/plotting.md).